IntegralCollective/CDS-study-group/STYLEGUIDE.md

 ## Glossary

 The purpose of the glossary is to make the module summaries easier to understand.
-Therefore, a word should only be added to the glossary if it...
+Therefore, only add a word if it does one of the following:

 - Appears in module summaries.
 - Clarifies the meaning of another word in the glossary.